Key takeaways

 Is there a simple trick to cure ED?

-Like the Fountain of Youth, the quick-fix trick to cure ED eludes us.
-And with such an extensive list of potential causes, it’s no wonder there’s no one-size-fits-all cure.
-Many causes of ED are complex, and therefore may require prescription treatment.
+Like the Fountain of Youth, the quick-fix, simple trick to cure ED eludes us.
+And with such an extensive list of potential causes, it’s no wonder there’s no one-size-fits-all solution.
+Many causes of ED are complex and, therefore, may require prescription treatment.
 Fortunately, there are several proven treatment options for ED.

 5 natural ways to treat erectile dysfunction